 - Construction of circle.

-- General understanding of perimeter using many shapes.
+- Introduction and general understanding of perimeter using many shapes.

-- Conversion of units : (Mass, time, money, and capacity) from a smaller to larger and vice versa.
+- Conversion of units (Mass, time, money, and capacity) from to smaller to larger and vice-versa

 - Collection of data to examine a hypothesis